tamaskenez/microlib/README.md

 # microlib

-Various generic constructs (mostly range/matlab inspired), originally for programming contests

-WIP
+Various generic C++ utilities used in my hobby projects.